HPI-Information-Systems/DQ4AI/classification/README.md

-# Data Quality Analysis of Clustering Algorithms
+# Data Quality Analysis of Classification Algorithms

 This directory contains all scripts and results to make the classification experiments reproducable.
 We use these three datasets:
 - [Creditworthiness](http://www1.beuth-hochschule.de/FB_II/reports/Report-2019-004.pdf), referenced as SouthGermanCredit.csv